Exequiel Palacios has won the 2022 World Cup with Argentina. bundesliga.com profiles the combative Bayer Leverkusen midfielder...

 Plays a bit like: Charles Aranguiz

-Although Palacios has primarily played as a central midfielder, he is also able to operate in a more defensive role as a number six, or further forward just behind the strikers.
+Palacios is capable of operating anywhere in central midfield, whether more of a holding role, more attacking or box-to-box.
 Like Leverkusen teammate Aranguiz, he is not the tallest or bulkiest of players, but he more than makes up for it with his determination and combative nature.
-And, like Aranguiz, he has a great sense of timing for making late runs into the opposition area to score.
+And, like Aranguiz, he has a great sense of timing for making late runs into the opposition area.

 Did you know?

 Palacios is the third Argentine to don the Werkself jersey, following on from Diego Placente and Lucas Alario, with whom he’d also played together eight times at River Plate.
 The duo had also previously shared a pitch in Argentina’s 0-0 draw with Chile - against Aranguiz - in September 2019.

 But the Bundesliga-River Plate links don’t end there.
 Palacios was also a teammate of Eintracht Frankfurt’s UEFA Europa League winner Rafael Borre.
 The only game of Palacios’s career where he has both scored and assisted was when he teed up the Colombian and then finished himself in a 2-0 league win at Racing Club in April 2018.